A categorification of acyclic principal coefficient cluster algebras: An ice quiver with potential

 with $\lift{F}$ again indicated by boxed vertices and dashed arrows.
 The potential is

-The associated frozen Jacobian algebra $A_{Q,W}$ also arises from a dimer model on a disk with six marked points on its boundary \cite{baurdimer}, and is isomorphic to the endomorphism algebra of a cluster-tilting object in Jensen--King--Su's categorification of the cluster algebra structure on the Grassmannian $\Grass{2}{6}$ \cite{jensencategorification}.
-This category is again a Frobenius cluster category \cite[Eg.~3.12]{presslandinternally}.
+The associated frozen Jacobian algebra $A_{Q,W}$ also arises from a dimer model on a disk with six marked points on its boundary \cite{BKM}, and is isomorphic to the endomorphism algebra of a cluster-tilting object in Jensen--King--Su's categorification of the cluster algebra structure on the Grassmannian $\Grass{2}{6}$ \cite{JKS}.
+This category is again a Frobenius cluster category \cite[Eg.~3.12]{Pressland-iCY}.
 Unlike the first example, this algebra is infinite-dimensional.
-However, it is Noetherian, so \Cref{icytofrobcat} still applies.
+However, it is Noetherian, so Theorem~\ref{t:icytofrobcat} still applies. \end{eg}

-Since in both of these cases the algebra $A_{Q,W}$ is the endomorphism algebra of a cluster-tilting object in a Frobenius cluster category, it is internally $3$-Calabi--Yau with respect to its frozen idempotent by a result of Keller--Reiten \cite[\S5.4]{kellerclustertilted} (see also \cite[Cor.~3.10]{presslandinternally}).
-This foreshadows \Cref{bi3cy} below, which states that the stronger bimodule internal Calabi--Yau property holds. \end{eg}
+Since in Examples~\ref{e:a2} and \ref{e:3-cycle} the algebra $A_{Q,W}$ is the endomorphism algebra of a cluster-tilting object in a Frobenius cluster category, it is internally $3$-Calabi--Yau with respect to its frozen idempotent---that is, it has the properties in Remark~\ref{r:i3cy}---by a result of Keller--Reiten \cite[\S5.4]{kellerclustertilted} (see also \cite[Cor.~3.10]{Pressland-iCY}).
+This foreshadows Theorem~\ref{t:bi3cy} below, which states that under mild assumptions on $(Q,W)$ the algebra $A_{Q,W}$ has the (a priori stronger) bimodule internal Calabi--Yau property from Definition~\ref{d:bi3cy}.

-\begin{rem} Combinatorially, the algebra $A_{Q,W}$ seems to have a lot to do with the dg-algebra $\Gamma_{Q,W}$ associated to $(Q,W)$ by Ginzburg \cite[\S4.2]{ginzburgcalabiyau}; the loops in cohomological degree $-2$ in $\Gamma_{Q,W}$ are replaced by the cycles $i\to i^+\to i^-\to i$, and the degree $-1$ arrows are replaced by the paths $\head{a}\to\head{a}^+\to\tail{a}^-\to\tail{a}$.
-Here we use Amiot's sign conventions \cite[Def.~3.1]{amiotcluster}, which are opposite to Ginzburg's.

-By a result of Keller \cite[Thm.~6.3]{kellerdeformed}, the dg-algebra $\Gamma_{Q,W}$ is always bimodule $3$-Calabi--Yau, and we expect this to be related to the fact that (at least under a mild assumption on $(Q,W)$; see \Cref{bi3cy} below) $A_{Q,W}$ is bimodule internally $3$-Calabi--Yau with respect to the idempotent determined by the vertices not appearing in Ginzburg's construction.
-We will show in proving \Cref{main-cat-thm}\ref{main-cat-thm-cc} that when $Q$ is acyclic, the two constructions are also related via a triangle equivalence